ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/iam.md

 ## Difference between IAM service access and database user privileges
 {: #compare-IAM-dbuser-access}

 IAM service access applies to {{site.data.keyword.ihsdbaas_postgresql_full}} service instances.
 It manages the authorization of the service APIs.
-Database user privileges (as you see on the **Users** page in the service dashboard) apply to databases within your database cluster.
+Database user privileges (as you see on the **Users** page on the service dashboard) apply to databases within your database cluster.

 ## Managing IAM access for users or services
 {: #manage-access}